Caring for an autistic child

 Children under 7 years

-You can apply to the NDIS if your child has a delay in their development.
+You can apply to the NDIS if your child has developmental differences or support needs.
+Your child can access services with NDIS funding before getting a formal diagnosis.

 Carer support